-It can be argued that moderate noise level in the workplace can really get creative juices flowing.
+It can be argued that moderate noise levels in the workplace can really get creative juices flowing.
 However, the type of music chosen is key.
 Songs with heavy baselines or screechy vocals may be too distracting.
-In order to engage in deep work, and to use your creative abilities to the best possible advantage, favour a more mellow sound.
+In order to engage in deep work, and to use your creative abilities to the best possible advantage, favor a more mellow sound.

 Music improves focus.

-There’s been a time in all of our lives where we’ve struggled to concentrate on a task that it’s essential for us to complete by a certain deadline.
-In these instances music is certainly not a hindrance – well, not familiar music anyway.
+There’s been a time in all of our lives when we’ve struggled to concentrate on a task that it’s essential for us to complete by a certain deadline.
+In these instances, music is certainly not a hindrance – well, not familiar music anyway.

 If you’re distracted in your surroundings and are finding it difficult to concentrate, putting your headphones in and listening to some familiar music could be just what you need to help you focus.
 If you need to focus intently then avoid new music, the reason being is that with music that’s unfamiliar to you, you don’t know what to expect and will therefore subconsciously listen much more closely to see what happens next.

-With familiar music from your favourite band let’s say, you already know what to expect which means the music will not be your primary focus.
+With familiar music from your favorite band let’s say, you already know what to expect which means the music will not be your primary focus.

 During immersive tasks where you really do need to concentrate, obviously listening to music you like is a good place to start.
 However, research has shown that there are certain types of music that could be best suited to ensuring productivity.

-There are many sub-genres of electronic music, one that we’re particularly interested in is chill-out, ambient house, all in the category of ambient electronica.
-This type of music will never take over your thought process, it’s something that you’ll very much notice but it’s extremely unobtrusive, allowing you to concentrate on the task in hand.
+- Electronic Music: There are many sub-genres of electronic music, one that we’re particularly interested in is chill-out, ambient house, all in the category of ambient electronica.
+This type of music will never take over your thought process, it’s something that you’ll very much notice but it’s extremely unobtrusive, allowing you to concentrate on the task at hand.